Tahmima Anam: Career

 In March 2007, Anam's first novel, A Golden Age, was published by John Murray.
 Inspired by her parents, she set the novel during the Bangladesh Liberation War.
 It was a finalist for the Costa First Novel Award.
 The novel tells the story of a woman named Rehana Haque during the Bangladesh War of Independence in 1971.
 She had also researched the war during her post-graduation career.
 For the benefit of her research, she stayed in Bangladesh for two years and interviewed hundreds of freedom fighters, known as Mukti Bahini.
 She also worked on the set of Tareque and Catherine Masud’s critically acclaimed film Matir Moina (The Clay Bird), reflecting the war.

 Anam's second novel, The Good Muslim, published in 2011, is a sequel to A Golden Age and deals with the aftermath of the war.
 It was long listed for the Man Asian Literary Prize.
 In 2013, Anam was named one of Granta's "Best of Young British Novelists".
 In 2015, her short story "Garments", inspired by the Rana Plaza building collapse, was published and won the O. Henry Award and was shortlisted for the BBC National Short Story Award.
 In the same year, she became a judge for the Man Booker International Prize 2016.

 In 2016, Anam's novel The Bones of Grace was published by HarperCollins.
 The following year, she was elected a Fellow of the Royal Society of Literature.
 Anam's op-ed pieces have been published in The New York Times, The Guardian and in the New Statesman.
 In these, Anam has written about Bangladesh and its growing problems.

-In 2021, Anam novel The Startup Wife was published by Canongate Books.
-It was selected as a Best Book of 2021 by the Observer, Stylist, Cosmopolitan, Red, and the Daily Mail and shortlisted for the Comedy Women in Print Prize 2022.
+In 2021, Anam's novel The Startup Wife was published by Canongate Books.
+It was selected as a Best Book of 2021 by the Observer, Stylist, Cosmopolitan, Red and the Daily Mail, and was shortlisted for the Comedy Women in Print Prize 2022.

 In 2022, Anam gave a TEDx talk entitled "The Power of Holding Silence: Making the Workplace Work for Women".
-That same year, Anam's debut, A Golden Age, was chosen for the Queen’s jubilee book list, a list of 70 books from across the Commonwealth marking the seven decades of her reign.
+That same year, Anam's debut, A Golden Age, was chosen for Queen Elizabeth II's platinum jubilee book list, a list of 70 books from across the Commonwealth marking the seven decades of her reign.

+In 2026, Anam published her fifth novel, Uprising, described in The Guardian as "a fiery novel of female rebellion".

 Personal life

-In 2010, she married American inventor Roland O. Lamb, whom she met at Harvard University.
+In 2010, Anam married American inventor Roland O. Lamb, whom she met at Harvard University.
 The couple has a son named Rumi.
 Rumi was born premature and, for five years, refused to eat – an ordeal Anam has written about.
 As of 2011, she lived in London.